jseashell/ezmc-admin-service/README.md

-# EZMC Game Server
+# EZMC CLI

-Server management CLI for self-hosting Minecraft Java Edition in your AWS account.
-This CLI is a wrapper around [itzg/minecraft-server](https://github.com/itzg/docker-minecraft-server) Docker image and the AWS SDK that contains useful commands for managing resources without logging in or using the AWS directly (after initial account creation and billing setup).
+Server management CLI for self-hosting Minecraft Java Edition with AWS Elastic Container Service.
+This CLI is a wrapper around [itzg/minecraft-server](https://github.com/itzg/docker-minecraft-server) Docker image and the AWS SDK that contains useful commands for orchestrating containers without logging in or using the AWS directly (after initial account creation and billing setup).

 ## Usage